-This bill establishes a property tax assistance program specifically for first responders who are injured in the line of duty and for the surviving spouses of first responders who are killed in the line of duty.
+This bill establishes a property tax assistance program specifically for first responders who have been injured in the line of duty and for the surviving spouses of first responders who have been killed in the line of duty.
 It outlines eligibility requirements, including income thresholds that determine the percentage of tax reduction applicable to their residential real property.
-The bill also includes provisions for annual adjustments to these income levels based on the PCE inflation factor.
-Additionally, it specifies that the property tax exemption remains valid as long as the qualifying income requirements are met and the property is the primary residence of the qualified first responder or their spouse.
+The bill includes a detailed income table for both injured first responders and surviving spouses, which will be adjusted annually based on the PCE inflation factor.
+The property tax exemption remains valid as long as the qualifying income requirements are met and the property is the primary residence of the qualified individual.

 HB0140_1(1): 15-6-301, 15-6-302, 15-6-312